 Programs must maintain fiscal control and accounting procedures to ensure the accurate accounting for and proper disbursement of funds.
-Funds are based on a per child allocation of \$4,000 and must be drawn down based on the maximum number of ECE-funded children enrolled in the program at any one time.
-Expenses will be charged to the grant based on the number of Early Childhood Education Grant-funded children who benefit from the expense versus the total number of children who benefit from the expense.
-This is necessary to ensure that the Early Childhood Education Grant is only charged its fair share of expenditures.
-Funding must be accounted for on a consistent basis, in accordance with Generally Accepted Accounting Principles (GAAP), and properly documented.
+Funds are based on a per child allocation of \$4,000 and calculated based on the maximum number of ECE-funded children enrolled in the program at any one time.
+Account for funding on a consistent basis, in accordance with Generally Accepted Accounting Principles (GAAP), and properly documented.
 All grants are subject to state audits, reviews and department monitoring.

-Please note that funds are released incrementally throughout the year and the total allocation will not be available until sometime in April.
+Please note the department releases funds incrementally throughout the year and the total allocation will not be available until sometime in April.